fanick1/gradle_libsass_issue/README.md

 This seems to be in essence the same issue as https://gitlab.com/jsass/jsass/-/issues/75 but only manifesting itself with the gradle 6.6.

-I have also managed to dig out some coredump from system logs, see `stacktrace.txt`.
+I have also managed to dig out some stack trace dump from system logs, see `stacktrace.txt`.